 5 reasons why the New Zealand winter is perfect for travelling

 It’s almost impossible to say what the best season is to explore New Zealand.
 Our little country is simply amazing year-round.
 Of course, each season has its advantages.
 And the New Zealand winter has many advantages.
 Have a look.

 1. Winter is the cheapest season

 If you want to spend the least amount of money on travelling through New Zealand, then you’ll love winter.
 You can hire a campervan from as low as $21 a day.
-Compare that to the rate in the busy summer season (from $99 per day), meaning you can travel 7 times longer in winter for the same amount of money.
-See our rates throughout the year and compare the seasons.
+Compare that to the rate in the busy summer season, meaning you can travel 5 to 7 times longer in winter for the same amount of money.
 You can save a lot of money by travelling in the winter season.

 And the same goes for hostels… Their rates are low as well, making it easy and cheap to mix sleeping in a campervan with staying in a hostel occasionally.
 And you don’t need to plan your trip, like you sometimes need to do in summer.
 Just see where the road will take you and decide at the end of the day where you want to sleep that night.
 Easy as.